 Beneficial and docile, a marsupial deserving of respect

-There are more than 60 species of opossums in the world.
-The only one occupying the United States is the Virginia Opossum (Didelphis virginiana), first seen by European colonists in, yes, Virginia.
+There are more than 60 species of opossums (oh-POSS-ums) in the world, but only one inhabits the United States, the Virginia Opossum.
+Didelphis virginiana, its Latin name, was first seen by European colonists in, yes, Virginia.

 The earliest marsupial species evolved in North America and moved south to South America.
 The direct ancestors of the Virginia Opossum evolved later in South America and moved north to the southeastern U.S. During the late 1920s and the 1930s they were introduced into western coastal states and have now expanded northward into southern British Columbia.
 They also extend south into Mexico and Central America, where most of the other opossum species are found.

 Virginia Opossums have existed since the Pliocene Epoch, two to five million years ago.¹ They’ve endured the passage of time astonishingly well, and largely unchanged.
 How?
 Scientists don’t know for sure, but think it’s probably because they’re masters of adaptation: Change their habitat, they adjust to a new one.
 Remove their usual food sources, they change their diet.